Christ Church Default Header Image

 P.E.

 P.E. lessons will take place on Monday mornings and Thursday afternoons.
-Please ensure your child has the appropriate kit.
+The children will have a focus on athletics and rounders this half term.

 Last Words